 Locked inside shoes and socks all day, your feet serve as the perfect feeding ground for infections like athlete’s foot.
-If you have a bad case of athlete’s foot, Vito La Puma, DPM and the experienced team at Healthy Step Podiatry, with an office located in the Financial District of New York City, can help you get rid of the fungal infection.
+If you have a bad case of athlete’s foot, Vito La Puma, DPM and the experienced team at Healthy Step Podiatry, with an office located in Midtown East and the Financial District of New York City, can help you get rid of the fungal infection.
 Call the office today or request an appointment online.

 Athlete’s foot is a fungal infection that appears on your foot.
 You may be at risk of developing athlete’s foot if you have sweaty feet that spend a lot of time enclosed in shoes.
 The fungus that causes athlete’s foot is contagious, and you can pick up the infection when you come in contact with a contaminated surface, such as the floor or even a towel.

 Athlete’s foot tends to be more common in men, and you may be at risk of developing the infection if you walk around in public places, such as a sauna or gym locker room, without shoes.